Brightspace/d2l-menu-ui/README.md

 By default, there are several menu item types provided.
 These include `d2l-menu-item` (for JS handlers), `d2l-menu-item-link` (for navigating), and `d2l-menu-item-checkbox`/`d2l-menu-item-radio` (for selection).

 While navigation can be done in JS too, `d2l-menu-item-link` gives users the ability to right-click and open in a new tab.
-If providing a JS handler, wire-up to the `select` event.
+If providing a JS handler, wire-up to the `d2l-menu-item-select` event.
 In addition, a `d2l-menu-item-separator` can be used to semantically separate menu items.

 The selection menu items act as you would expect a checkbox or radio item to act.
 Multiple checkboxes in the same menu may be selected, but only one radio item in a given `<d2l-menu>` may be selected at once (i.e. selecting one option will deselect all the other `d2l-menu-item-radio` items).